 In light of all this, it is clearly better to rely on an authentication factor in the MFA that hackers cannot easily intercept and at the same time guarantees the highest level of security.
 This is possible with passwordless authentication.
 The linchpin of this concept is the biometric sensors that are built into modern smartphones and that enable unambiguous authentication of the user based on their facial features (FACE ID) or fingerprints.
 The sensitive biometric data never physically leave the device – they are only available locally on the respective device and are stored therein a specially secured chipset known as the Secure Enclave.

-Due to the basic nature of biometric features, they offer excellent security and can thus completely replace the use of passwords.
-This not only enhances the end-to-end security of 2FA and MFA but is also a major boost inconvenience for users compared to other authentication methods.
+Due to the basic nature of biometric features and passwordless authentication, they offer excellent security and can thus completely replace the use of passwords.
+This enhances the end-to-end security of 2FA and MFA and is also a major boost inconvenience for users compared to other authentication methods.
 Now they no longer have to remember long passwords or type out columns of numbers; instead, all they need to do is look at the smartphone display or touch the fingerprint sensor.